microsoft/nni/docs/source/Tutorial/QuickStart.rst

 ..
 Note:: If there is an error like ``Segmentation fault``, please refer to the :doc:`FAQ <FAQ>`.

-..
-Note:: For the system requirements of NNI, please refer to :doc:`Install NNI on Linux & Mac <InstallationLinux>` or :doc:`Windows <InstallationWin>`.
-If you want to use docker, refer to :doc:`HowToUseDocker <HowToUseDocker>`.

 "Hello World" example on MNIST
 ------------------------------